slommi71/icelandic_exercise_generator/README.md

-# Generator - Exercise Excel Sheets to train Icelandic Nouns and Grammar
+# Generator - exercise excel sheets to train icelandic nouns and grammar

 app to generate excel sheets with exercises to train icelandic vocabulary and grammar.